Virgin Islands Catamaran

 All Inclusive Yachts:

-The Charter Fee includes Captain, Chef / Hostess, three meals aboard each day with wine, snacks, full ships bar (including cocktails, beer, wine and sodas), water toys, cruising permits and all on deck amenities.
+The Charter Fee includes Captain, Chef/Hostess, three meals aboard each day with wine, snacks, full ships bar (including cocktails, beer, wine and sodas), water toys, cruising permits and all on deck amenities.
 Insurance of the yacht for marine risk and third party claims and the crew for employer's liability insurance.
-The charter fee also includes fuel for a specified number of hours per day, as averaged throughout the cruise, berthing dues and most other harbor charges, including water and/or electricity taken from the shore.
+The charter fee also includes fuel for a specified number of hours per day, as averaged throughout the cruise.

 Extra charges will include communications, marina berthing, crew gratuities, activities and any meals taken ashore, hire costs of special equipment and activities; such as scuba diving.